With lockdown 2.0 just about to come into effect, CIBSE announces the release of their latest standpoint on ventilation.

 In-Duct and HVAC

-For the most effective microbial control, UVC germicidal emitters are installed on the supply side of the HVAC system, downstream from the cooling coil and above the drain pan.
+For the most effective microbial control, technicians install UVC germicidal emitters on the supply side of the HVAC system, downstream from the cooling coil and above the drain pan.
 This location provides more effective biofilm and microbial control, while still providing the highest dosages of UVC to the airstream.

 UV-C Room Air Cleaners/Purifiers

-UV air purifiers are designed to use UV-C light to inactivate airborne pathogens and microorganisms like mould, bacteria and viruses.
-On the market, UV-C air purifiers are currently sold as stand-alone, freestanding devices or as systems installed into pre-existing residential or commercial HVAC units.
-As air is forced through the device, it passes UV lamps, which directly attempt to disinfect the air by means of germicidal irradiation.
+Manufacturers design UV air purifiers to use UV-C light to inactivate airborne pathogens and microorganisms such as mould, bacteria and viruses.
+Manufacturers currently sell UV-C purifiers as stand-alone, freestanding devices or install them into pre-existing residential or commercial HVAC units.
+As the system forces air through the device, the air passes UV lamps.
+This attempts to disinfect it directly through germicidal irradiation.

 If you have a project you’d like to discuss, please contact us.